egustafson/egustafson.github.io/content/HowTo/2015-02-25-ipv6-tunneling.rst

 ----

 The \"6to4_\" method builds on 6in4 by providing automated configuration.
-Tunneling is acomplished according to RFC-4213 and configuration details are prescribed in RFC-3056_ and RFC-3068_.
+Tunneling is accomplished according to RFC-4213 and configuration details are prescribed in RFC-3056_ and RFC-3068_.
 In short, RFC-3056 reserves 2002::/16 for statically mapping IPv4 addresses to IPv6 networks and RFC-3068 specifies an IPv4 Anycast address to be used as a tunnel endpoint.